anthonychu/python-durable-preview/README.md

 - *Activity function* - called by the orchestrator function, performs work, and optionally returns a value
 - *Client function* - a regular Azure Function that starts an orchestrator function

+> *Note:* The templates for creating Durable Functions are currently only available using the Azure Functions Core Tools CLI inside this dev container environment.
+In the future, you'll be able to create Durable Functions using the Azure Functions VS Code extensions as well.

 #### Orchestrator function

-1. In the integrated terminal, create a durable orchestration function Azure Functions Core Tools CLI:
+1. In the integrated terminal, create a durable orchestration function:
     1. Run `func new`.
     1. Select *Durable Functions orchestrator*.
     1. Use the default name of *DurableFunctionsOrchestrator*.